For detailed information including the application process, see our Tiny Towns Fund page and Program Guidelines.

 When and how will the grant be paid?

 Payment for successful applications will be staggered at key milestones throughout the project to ensure that the project progresses in line with the grant agreement.
-For most projects the grant milestones will be at either one or two payment milestones, however, this may be different for projects on a case-by-case basis.
+For most projects the grant milestones will be at either one or 2 payment milestones, however, this may be different for projects on a case-by-case basis.

 Applications and outcomes